quiode/beaststation-config/README.md

 The actual services are all run inside docker containers.
 Their setup is specified with the docker compose files inside `compose` (see again the `README.md`).

-All data is stored on raid devices and the most critical data is also being backuped on an external server.
+All data is stored on raid devices and the most critical data is also being backed up on an external server.